 Radiation therapy

 This treatment uses high energy rays to destroy cancer cells.
-Doctors rarely include this in the main treatment of CLL, but they do use it in some instances.
+Doctors rarely include this in the main treatment of CLL but do in some instances.

-When a doctor finds no signs of cancer following treatment, this is called complete remission.
+When a doctor finds no signs of cancer following treatment, it is called complete remission.
 However, at some point, the cancer will likely appear again.

-The relative 5-year survival for people with this leukemia for 2011–2017 was 86.9%, showing that most people with CLL will live for at least 5 years after their diagnosis compared with people without the condition.
+The relative 5-year survival for people with this leukemia between 2014 and 2020 was 88.5%, showing that most people with CLL will live for at least 5 years after their diagnosis compared with people without the condition.
 This estimate does not include deaths from other causes.

 Although CLL is rarely curable, most people with the condition live with it for many years.
-As a consequence, most individuals receive treatment on and off for an extended period.
+Consequently, most individuals receive treatment on and off for an extended period.

-It is important that people go to all follow-up appointments so that doctors can monitor their condition before, during, and after treatment.
+It is important for people to attend all follow-up appointments so doctors can monitor their condition before, during, and after treatment.
 Some people may also wish to ask their doctor for a survivorship care plan, which may include:

 • a schedule for follow-up tests and exams